MoSmie/Finstreet-Burger-Challenge/README.md

 # Finstreet Burger Challenge

+## ----> Challenge has been developed with typescript, tailwind and next 13 <--------

 ## Task
 We are working at a burger place and have to create a UI for our customers to order their burgers.
 The burger place offers three different burgers with the following prices: